Existing user? Sign in

 But what if the list were sorted?
-Assuming our target is present, what is the maximum number of comparisons needed in a searching problem on a sorted array with 1000 elements?
+Assuming our target is present, what is the maximum number of compared pairs of numbers needed in a searching problem on a sorted array with 1000 elements?

 The search described in the previous problem is called binary search.